 This was first brought to my attention by a friend who successfully located three buried Ortovox F2s during a beacon drill in the morning.
 That evening he went outside to retrieve the beacons and he couldn't receive a signal from any of the beacons.
 They were eventually located with a different beacon.
 I suspect the F2s drifted off-frequency as they cooled and that his digital transceiver was being too particular about the required frequency (his model of receiver has since been updated to better handle off-frequency transmitters).

-I also tested the distance at which four different beacons could receive a signal from an Ortovox F2 that was transmitting +200 Hz above the normal 457 kHz frequency (i.e., at 457.2 kHz).
+I also tested the distance where four different beacons could receive a signal from an Ortovox F2 that was transmitting +200 Hz above the normal 457 kHz frequency (i.e., at 457.2 kHz).
 The results are shown in the following graph.
 The maroon bars show the distance that the beacon could receive a properly transmitting 457 kHz signal when the transceiver was held perpendicularly (i.e., in worst-case orientation).
 The blue bars show the distance that the beacon could receive the wayward 457.200 kHz signal.
 Note that I only did these tests on one occasion using these four transceivers.
 The results should be viewed as indicative of the problem rather than as definitive data.

 You can see that the Pieps DSP which could receive a 457 kHz signal at 48 meters did not receive the wayward signal until 20 meters.
 The Barryvox 3000 received the signal at 11 meters, but only in analog mode (i.e., the direction indicator did not appear).
 The Tracker DTS had the smallest percent decrease in performance (although the actual distance was less than the DSP), but the distance of 12 meters is also unacceptable.
 Needless to say, having an transceiver that transmits this far out of range is dangerous.